What, exactly, is Suburban Noir?

-Writers whose work suggests Suburban Noir have influenced me the most — Joyce Carol Oates, Ruth Rendell, Patricia Highsmith, and Laura Kasischke.
-I also love the work of John Updike and Tom Perrotta, whose novels portray suburbia as the femme fatale, offering the allure of safety, whispering, I’ll comfort you in any way I can.
+Writers whose work evokes a flavor of Suburban Noir have influenced me the most — Joyce Carol Oates, Ruth Rendell, Patricia Highsmith, Laura Kasischke, Tom Perotta, and others.
+I also love the work of John Updike, whose novels portray suburbia as the femme fatale, offering the allure of having it all, whispering, I’ll comfort you in any way I can.
 But she won’t.

 The success of Gillian Flynn’s Gone Girl rocketed suburban noir to center stage.
-After Gone Girl was released as a film, the genre invited further analysis: Why we are all in the grip of Suburban Noir (page loads slowly, but worth the wait).
+After Gone Girl was released as a film, the genre invited further analysis: Why we are all in the grip of Suburban Noir.
 A few years ago, the Wall Street Journal called Tom Perotta “the master of Suburban Noir” and I’d add John Updike to that category.
 (I love what Tom Perotta says about why he sets his fiction in suburbia — “It’s just laziness.
 This is what’s right in front of me.
-I’ve chosen to live there.”)
+I’ve chosen to live there.”
+My thoughts exactly.)

-More recently, The Girl on the Train by Paula Hawkins was also put into this category.
+The popular novel, The Girl on the Train by Paula Hawkins, was also put into this category.
 With an unreliable narrator and a neighborhood of disturbing characters, it gives the same dark thrill I’ve grown addicted to.

 The first time I saw Suburban Noir called out was in The New York Times pre-review of the short story collection, Long Island Noir.
 And The Wall Street Journal [page no longer available], in its overview of Megan Abbott’s novel, Dare Me, quoted Ms. Abbott as saying, “The suburbs are very noir places—everything is hidden.”
 One of the authors of a story in Long Island Noir, Tim McLoughlin, had this to say: